pvalle6/Fly_Swatter/README.md

 # Fly_Swatter

-Fly_Swatter is a fire control computer that calculate ballistics and angle to launch a projectile to hit a moving object.
+Fly_Swatter is a simulation of a fire control computer for intercepting a mid-air target.
+It simulates a random target relative to the origin, and then calculates the trajectory and firing solution needs for an interception.

 Examples contains a working example of the computer.